manticoresoftware/openapi/README.md

 - patches - contains patch files for various clients

-- test - hand-made tests (desirable to copy them into `manticore-X` test folder
+- test - hand-made or modified generated tests (desirable to copy them into `manticore-X` test folder)

 - templates -  mustache templates taken from https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources; These should be updated from time to time

 ## Clients

-* PHP - works, but are not interested in it, as we have already a client
+* PHP - not included - we have hand-made client already

 * CSharp - not tested

-* Python - works, has testing suite
+* Python - works, has testing suite (coverage is not complete)

-* Javascript - works
+* Javascript - works, has testing suite (coverage is poor)

 * Java - works